wessberg/cjstoesm/README.md

-  -d, --debug [arg]                       Whether to print debug information -v, --verbose [arg]                     Whether to print verbose information -s, --silent [arg]                      Whether to not print anything -p, --preserve-module-specifiers [arg]  Determines whether or not module specifiers are preserved.
+  -d, --debug [arg]                       Whether to print debug information -v, --verbose [arg]                     Whether to print verbose information -s, --silent [arg]                      Whether to not print anything -c, --cwd [arg]                         Optionally which directory to use as the current working directory -p, --preserve-module-specifiers [arg]  Determines whether or not module specifiers are preserved.
 Possible values are: "external", "internal", "always", and "never" (default: "external")
-  -h, --help                              display help for command
+  -m, --dry [arg]                         If true, no files will be written to disk -h, --help                              display help for command
 ```